Principles

 Non-Aggression

-The only proper use of force is in defense of individual rights.
+The only proper use of force is in defense of individual rights and country.
 The principles of voluntary action and non-initiation of force should guide all relationships between individuals, groups, and governments.
+We support the maintenance of a sufficient military to defend the United States against aggression.
+The United States should avoid entangling alliances and abandon its attempts to police the world.

 Free Markets